ELMS; ELMSW; FIII; FIIIW; FIIIU Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corporation Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, Feb.
-09, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corporation ("ELMS" or the "Company") ELMS ELMSW, FIII, FIIIW, FIIIU))) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired ELMS securities between March 31, 2021 and February 1, 2022, both dates inclusive (the "Class Period").
+New York, New York--(Newsfile Corp. - February 16, 2022) - Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corporation ("ELMS" or the "Company") ELMS ELMSW FIII FIIIW FIIIU and certain of its officers, on behalf of shareholders who purchased or otherwise acquired ELMS securities between March 31, 2021 and February 1, 2022, both dates inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/elms.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.